carocad/CodeInk/README.md

-# nikola
+# nicolas
-nikola is a crazy man that with will draw your python modules' relations, complexity and maintainability index in your webbrowser; and he will use as many tools as possible to make his drawings comes true.
+nicolas is a crazy man that with will draw your python modules' relations, complexity and maintainability index in your webbrowser; and he will use as many tools as possible to make his drawings comes true.

 ![alt tag](radon_art.png)
 - drawing of radon v1.2
 - hover over a rounded rectangle to check which module is it

 ## o.O?
-the animation that nikola creates is base on:
+the animations that nicolas creates are base on:
 * symbols: rounded squares are modules --> Python is a circle (hint: installed modules)
 * lines: each line represents an import
 * color: module maintainability index; green= :) --> red= :(